Channel I/O: Channel program

-A channel program is a sequence of channel command words (CCWs) that are executed by the I/O channel subsystem in the IBM System/360 and subsequent architectures.
+In the IBM System/360 and subsequent architectures, a channel program is a sequence of channel command words (CCWs) that are executed by the I/O channel subsystem.
 A channel program consists of one or more channel command words.
 The operating system signals the I/O channel subsystem to begin executing the channel program with an SSCH (start sub-channel) instruction.
 The central processor is then free to proceed with non-I/O instructions until interrupted.
 When the channel operations are complete, the channel interrupts the central processor with an I/O interruption.
 In earlier models of the IBM mainframe line, the channel unit was an identifiable component, one for each channel.
 In modern mainframes, the channels are implemented using an independent RISC processor, the channel processor, one for all channels.
 IBM System/370 Extended Architecture and its successors replaced the earlier SIO (start I/O) and SIOF (start I/O fast release) machine instructions (System/360 and early System/370) with the SSCH (start sub-channel) instruction (ESA/370 and successors).

 Channel I/O provides considerable economies in input/output.
 For example, on IBM's Linux on IBM Z, the formatting of an entire track of a DASD requires only one channel program (and thus only one I/O instruction), but multiple channel command words (one per block).
 The program is executed by the dedicated I/O processor, while the application processor (the CPU) is free for other work.

 Channel command words

-A channel command word (CCW) is an instruction to a specialized I/O channel processor which is, in fact, a finite state machine.
+A channel command word (CCW) is an instruction to a specialized I/O channel processor which is, in fact, an FSM.
 It is used to initiate an I/O operation, such as "read", "write" or "sense", on a channel-attached device.
 On system architectures that implement channel I/O, typically all devices are connected by channels, and so all I/O requires the use of CCWs.

 CCWs are organized into channel programs by the operating system, and I/O subroutine, a utility program, or by standalone software (such as test and diagnostic programs).
 A limited "branching" capability, hence a dynamically programmable capability, is available within such channel programs, by use of the "status modifier" channel flag and the "transfer-in-channel" CCW.